William A. Beckham: Early life and education

-Ordained Ministry
+Ordained ministry

 Beckham was ordained deacon in 1954 and priest in 1955.
 Between 1954 and 1957 he served three missions in Upper South Carolina: St Stephen's Church in Johnston, South Carolina, Our Saviour's Church in Trenton, South Carolina, and Trinity Church in Edgefield, South Carolina.
 In 1957, he became rector of Nativity Church in Union, South Carolina, and vicar of Calvary Church in Glenn Springs, South Carolina, posts he retained till 1958.
 Between 1958 and 1963, he served as rector of the Church of the Resurrection in Greenwood, South Carolina.
 He then became Archdeacon of Upper South Carolina on January 1, 1964, where he remained till 1979.
 From 1963 till 1979, he was also the secretary of the Diocese of Upper South Carolina.

 Bishop

 During a special diocesan convention held in 1979, Beckham was elected as the sixth Bishop of Upper South Carolina.
 Beckham was consecrated on October 5, 1979, at Trinity Cathedral in Columbia, South Carolina.
 Beckham retired in 1994.
 Between 1991 and 1997, he was a trustee and chair of the New York-based Church Pension Fund.
+In 1994, his son Stephen murdered his wife Vickie.